 - Bryonia for pain that worsens with motion, or if pain is better with pressure and with heat.

 - Colchicum for pains made worse by motion and weather changes, especially if there is any nausea associated with the attacks.

 - Ledum when joints become mottled, purple, and swollen, or if the pain is much better with cold applications and is worse when overheated.

 - Rhus toxicodendron for stiff, swollen joints that are hot and painful, or if the pain is worse with cold applications and better with heat.

 Nettle tea compress, applied externally.
-Use 1 - 2 tsp. per cup of hot water.
+Use 1 to 2 tsp. per cup of hot water.

-If you have had several attacks and the joint is damaged, your health care provider may refer you to an orthopedic specialist.
+If you have had several attacks and the joint is damaged, your doctor may refer you to an orthopedic specialist.

 People who have had gout have an increased risk of developing kidney stones, high blood pressure, kidney disease, diabetes, high levels of triglycerides, and atherosclerosis.